What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 To optimise your product pages for eCommerce SEO, the first thing to do is conduct a keyword research.

 When doing your keyword research, pick keywords that focus on the products your potential buyers are likely looking for.
 To do this, you may want to focus on adding your brand name, colour, size, and other attributes that your clients find relevant.
-This allows your keywords have enough transactional purpose to help your product pages rank higher on search engines.
+This allows your keywords to have enough transactional purpose to help your product pages rank higher on search engines.

 For example, if you want to rank for “Paul Smith 12 Men,” they must reflect in your target keywords.
 Ensure the search intent is accurate and clear before using them based on search traffic.